stefan-krstikj/face-detection-lock/README.md

 # Face Detection Lock

 Face Detection Lock is a Python program for detecting, recognizing and authenticating faces.
 The result of the authentication is displayed on a 16x2 LCD Screen.
-Size Limit is a performance budget tool for JavaScript.
-It checks every commit on CI, calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.
+The code is largely based on the code by [Adrian Rosebrock](https://github.com/jrosebr1)

 <p align="center">
   <img src="./images/img_authorized_lcd.png" alt="Image Authorized" width="400">